shadskii/cloud-service/README.md

 a goal for this project.
 An important part of extensibility is having the developers to extend it.

 ### Architecture
-There are two main schools of thought in web application architecture: microservice architecture and monolithic architecture.
+Two of the main schools of thought in web application architecture are microservice architecture and monolithic architecture.
 They both offer some pros and cons over each other.
-Monolithic architecture

 ##### Monolithic Architecture
 ![alt text](https://cdn-images-1.medium.com/max/800/1*l1RlVVVBlSzhaNS8x5nOxw.png "Monolithic architecture")